⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global enterprise software market is estimated at US$316.69 billion in 2025 and is projected to surpass US$761.73 billion by 2034, driven by digital transformation and cloud adoption.
+• Total Addressable Market - The global cloud computing market is valued at approximately US$943 billion in 2025, projected to surpass US$1 trillion in early 2026, driven by enterprise digital transformation and AI adoption.

 Competitor